zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    for more information about the SMTP protocol.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: True if the sender of the data is the originator of the TCP
+   :param is_orig: True if the sender of the data is the originator of the TCP
          connection.

-   :data: The raw data.
+   :param data: The raw data.
 Note that the size of each chunk is undefined and
          depends on specifics of the underlying TCP connection.

    .. zeek:see:: mime_all_data mime_all_headers mime_begin_entity mime_content_hash